jakolandio3/angular-messenger-app/README.md

 1. **"/" (App Route)**

-   1. Displays App Component
+   - Displays App Component
-   2. Will provide Navigation
+   - Will provide Navigation
-   3. Will most likely re-direct later to home or login
+   - Will most likely re-direct later to home or login

-2. Thats it so far
+2. **"/login"**

+   - Displays Login Component
+   - Will provide Navigation
+   - Will most likely re-direct later to home if user is authenticated already

+3. **"/register"**

+   - Displays Register Component
+   - Will provide navigation upon registration to redirect user to home

+4. **"/auth"**

+   - redirects to /auth/home if authenticated and to /login if not

+5. **"/auth/home" (App Route)**

+   - Displays Groups Component
+   - Will re-direct if unauthorized to /login

+6. **"/auth/profile" (App Route)**

+   - Displays Profile Component
+   - Will re-direct if unauthorized to /login

+7. **"/auth/room" (App Route)**

+   - Will re-direct if authorized to /auth/home or if unauthorized will redirect to /login

+8. **"/auth/room/:id" (App Route)**

+   - Displays Channel Component
+   - Will re-direct if unauthorized to /login

+9. **"/auth/account" (App Route)**

+   - Displays Account Component
+   - Will redirect if unauthorized

+10. **"/auth/admin" (App Route)**

+    - Displays Admin Component
+    - Will redirect if unauthorized to /login, if authorized but not an admin it will redirect to /auth/home

 ## Server (Express) Architecture

 _The set up and structure of the back-end of the application._

-### Modules
+### Modules (back-end)

 _A list of the module files that contain functions imported and used on the server._